 - Characterization Marches On: While the seeds of how all the characters the later viewer will be familiar with are present and several of them only slightly different from how they will eventually turn out, there's notable and at times quite significant differences with all of them:

-- Britta is more of the Straight Man of the ensemble, rather than the insecure and slightly ditzy Soapbox Sadie she becomes in later seasons.
+- Britta is more of the Straight Man of the ensemble, rather than the insecure and slightly ditzy Soapbox Sadie she becomes starting from the second episode.

 - Annie is more hostile, confrontational and antagonistic to the other members of the study group, Jeff and Shirley especially.
 The DVD commentary for this episode also suggests that Annie was intended to be more of an antagonist to Jeff than she ended up being.